Frost Mage DPS Mythic+ Tips — Dragonflight 10.0.7

-On this page, you will find tips and advice to tackle Mythic+ dungeons with your Frost Mage in World of Warcraft — Battle for Azeroth (BfA) 8.0.1.
+In this guide, you will find tips and advice to tackle Mythic+ dungeons with your Frost Mage in World of Warcraft — Dragonflight 10.0.7.

 Frost Mage is highly valued in Mythic+.
-It's one of the better 2 target cleave specs, and has formidable AoE damage.
-In terms of utility it brings Arcane Intellect for your casters and healers, Remove Curse as minor utility, and the best AoE slows in the game.
+It is one of the better 2-target cleave specs, and has incredible AoE damage.
+In terms of utility it brings Arcane Intellect for your casters and healers, Remove Curse and Spellsteal as dispel, a powerful knockback, an AoE disorient, mass crowd control both hard and soft, and even the potential to let the group skip trash packs.
+It also has the best AoE slows in the game.

-Both the single target and multi-target rotations do not change in Mythic+ content.
-For more information about the Frost Mage DPS rotations, refer back to the Rotation, Cooldowns, and Abilities page.
+The single target rotations do not change in Mythic+ content, compared to raid content.
+For more information about the Frost Mage DPS rotation, refer back to the Rotation page, found here:

 Frost Mage provides support for the party through excellent cleave damage, raid buffs, and other additional effects such as mob management and immunity cheesing of mechanics.

 - Ice Block can be used to soak mechanics that would otherwise inconvenience or kill other party members.